 The Bridges of Toko-Ri (1954)

-Set in the Korean war, the movie follows the story of Grumman F9F pilots.
-The movie was even shot aboard two real-life WWII-era carriers.
+Set in the Korean War, the movie follows the story of Grumman F9F pilots.
+The film was even shot aboard two real-life WWII-era carriers.

 Tora!
 Tora!
 Tora!
 (1970)

 The film used several mock-ups, particularly T6 Texans for Mitsubishi Zeros.
 It also had access to the carrier USS Yorktown, a museum ship in South Carolina.

 The film centers on the most significant naval battles in history.
 The movie was also filmed aboard the USS Lexington, which was then in service at that time and not a museum ship.

 Final Countdown (1980)

 The Final Countdown definitely has one of the best carrier scenes on this list.
 The concept is the USS Nimitz, sent back through time right before the Pearl Harbor attack.